• Skip to main content

 It’s crucial to note that no AI solution or automated tool can make your website accessible.
 Only you, your team, or an accessibility consultant/firm/developer can make your website accessible through real effort, conscious decision making, and fixes at the root of the problem.

-If you want to make your website 100% accessible, it is possible and Accessibility Checker is a vital part of that goal.
-Use Accessibility Checker to test for obvious errors and strive to have every page or post on your website say “100% Passed Tests.”
-That, in tandem with your manual testing efforts, will get you well on the way to an accessible website.
+If you want to make your website 100% accessible, it is possible and Accessibility Checker is a vital part of achieving and maintaining that goal.
+Use Accessibility Checker to test for baseline issues and strive to have every page or post on your website say “100% Passed Tests.”
+That, in tandem with your manual testing efforts, will get you well on the way to truly accessible website.

 Primary Sidebar